OnionIoT/documentation/docs/introduction/firmware-revision-list.md

 :::

-## Context: The previous firmware v0.3.4
+## The Previous Firmware v0.3.4

 The previous Omega2 stable firmware (v0.3.4) is based on OpenWRT 18.06, and it's running the Linux kernel 4.14.

 **Note:** The v0.3.4 numbering will end with this version.
 It will be replaced with the new current stable firmware numbering convention.

-## Context: The current stable firmware 23.05.3
+## The New Firmware 23.05.3

-The current Omega2 stable firmware (23.05.3) is based on OpenWRT 23.05, and it's running the Linux kernel 5.15.
+The new Omega2 firmware (23.05.3) is based on OpenWRT 23.05, and it's running the Linux kernel 5.15.

 ## Highlights